 3. An Ideal Bedtime Snack

 Let’s face it—all the training you do makes you hungry, and oftentimes dinner just isn’t enough.
 If you long for a snack before bed, a casein protein shake is a great idea.
-Not only will it curb your nighttime hunger and help your muscles repair while you rest, it may even help you sleep.
+Many athletes choose a shake or yogurt mixed with casein protein as a bedtime snack, looking to satisfy nighttime cravings while also gaining recovery benefits.
+Not only will it curb your hunger and help your muscles repair while you rest, it may even help you sleep.
 Anecdotally, many people report that casein protein taken at bedtime improves their Zs.
 Think of casein protein as the athlete’s equivalent of a glass of warm milk!

 4. A Stronger Smile

-Here’s another reason to smile: not only can casein protein help your muscles recover, it may help your teeth stay strong, too.
+Here’s another, lesser-known reason to smile: not only can casein protein help your muscles recover, it may help your teeth stay strong, too.
 A standard scoop of casein protein powder contains a whopping 50% of the Recommended Daily Intake (RDI) of calcium.
-(Whey protein, on the other hand, provides only 8% of the RDI.)
-The calcium and phosphates in casein may help reduce or prevent erosion of tooth enamel, say studies like this one.
+Whey protein, on the other hand, provides only 8% of the RDI.
+Research has shown that calcium and phosphates in casein protein can be effective in boosting dental health by helping to prevent tooth enamel erosion.

-Looking to learn about different sources of protein?
-Why it protein matters?
-And the pros and cons of different protein powders?
-Download our free e-book, The Ultimate Starter Guide to Protein.
+Looking to learn more about why protein matters?
+The pros and cons of different protein powders?
+What’s up with BCAAs and collagen?
+We answer these questions and more in our Ultimate Starter Guide to Protein.